 Where they are, where they are going, and how they can delight your shoppers

-Mobile commerce currently accounts for 37% of the world’s online spending, with the number climbing to around 50% in the U.K. and China.
+Mobile commerce currently accounts for 37% of the world’s online spending, with the number climbing to around 50% in the U.K., Australia and China.
 And mobile wallets, with their seamless payment flows, backed by powerful brands like Apple, are helping to drive this trend.

 Adoption in different markets and industries varies greatly, due to different regulations, infrastructure, and level of consumer readiness.
 Apple Pay and Android Pay are currently targeting main markets like Europe, Asia Pacific and the U.S., while Samsung Pay, which is currently an in-store method, is also turning its attention on developing markets in South America.
 Meanwhile wallets like Alipay and WeChat Pay have become mainstream across China, and beyond.